nlpham/Nick-Pham-User-Page/README.md

 # Nicholas Pham's User Page
-# No favorite language, they can all be utilized.
+# I have no favorite language so far, all the languages I know seem to be able to be utilized similarly.